ENEXSA/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ### Prerequisites

+* [ ] I have checked if the same issue is already present.
 * [ ] Can you reproduce the problem?
 * [ ] Are you running the latest version?
 * [ ] Can you reproduce the problem with the last version?